 3) Soumyajit Ghosh

 Early beginnings regularly deliver early outcomes.
 Bengal’s Soumyajeet Ghosh is a living declaration to it.
 Begun playing table tennis at five years of the age, it got a triumph in a U-12 national cadet title to get him snared to the diversion.
-In 2008 he got the attention of mentor Bhawani Mukherji while playing at the Junior Commonwealth Games in Pune and was soon preparing under his direction.
+In 2008 he got the attention of mentor Bhawani Mukherji while playing at the Junior Commonwealth Games in Pune.
+Soumya was soon preparing under his direction.
 In 2012, still in his teenager age, Ghosh figured out how to achieve the London Olympics.
-Nonetheless, his defining moment came when, he at 19 years old, defeated other tennis table players of India, Sharath Kamal and became the youngest player to win the National Table Tennis Championships.
-Ghosh vanquished his Indian countrymen Sharath Kamal, Harmeet Desai and Anthony Amalraj in the South Asian Zone capability occasion to meet all requirements for the Olympics at Rio.
+Nonetheless, his defining moment came when, he at 19 years old, defeated other tennis table players of India, Sharath Kamal.
+He became the youngest player to win the National Table Tennis Championships.
+Ghosh vanquished his Indian countrymen Sharath Kamal, Harmeet Desai and Anthony Amalraj in the South Asian Zone capability occasion to meet all requirements for the Rio Olympics.

 4) Paulomi Ghatak

 Poulomi is known for her great execution in the different competitions.
 From her very early age, she began honing table tennis and was enthusiastic about taking it up as profession.
 Being prepared by Indian mentor, Tapan Chandra and Korean mentor Mekim, Poulomi began her tennis vocation in the year 1992.
 From her early days itself, Poulomi Ghatak was a fantastic table tennis player.
 With her commitment and enthusiasm towards the diversion, she became Junior National Champion twice.
 In the wake of accomplishing the credit of winning the junior level competitions, Poulomi continued for the senior levels.